 Forex in Nigeria

 Forex or foreign exchange market is a currency market, where people trade currency pairs, people change one currency for another, and get money from differences in values.
-FX trading in Nigeria is not regulated by any state agency.
+Forex trading companies in nigeria are not regulated by any state agency.
 So as a broker or trader you won’t have any special restrictions, but also you won’t have the protection as brokers and traders have in other countries.

 There are more than 200 000 FX traders in Nigeria, it is the second highest in the continent.
 Another important thing to know is that the income from FOREX trading in Nigeria ought to be taxed as Capital Gain, so the tax is equal to 10%.
 There are very low initial capital requirements, you can start with 1000 Nigerian Naira, which is less than 3 US dollars, but the recommended amount to start is 50 000 Nigerian Naira.